coredao-org/core-validator-tui/README.md

-# Core Validator Node Tool: TUI Tool for Setting up Testnet Validator Node
+# Core Validator Node Tool
+## TUI Tool for Setting up Testnet Validator Node
 ![Homepage](./asset/homepage.png)

 A robust Terminal User Interface (TUI) for setting up and managing Core testnet validator nodes.
 This installer provides an intuitive, dialog-based interface that simplifies the entire process from initial setup to ongoing maintenance.